devemem/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-File 10-love_exponent_breath is a script that displays the result of BREATH to the power LOVE.
+File 11-binary_to_decimal is a script that converts a number from base 2 to base 10.